Skip to main content

 Farmer, from Harlan, Kentucky, would often play outside as a child, exploring his surroundings and observing how things worked in nature.
 For him, it wasn’t enough to be told that something “just happens” — he had to know the mechanisms behind why it happened.

 “I became interested in chemistry because it deals with the minutia of how things interact with other things, and also themselves,” Farmer said.
-“Chemistry is the best way to explain how things happen at the ground level, and then work your
+“Chemistry is the best way to explain how things happen at the ground level, and then work your way up.”

 By Alicia Gregory